junlinp/Fast-FoundationStereo/readme.md

 Please contact [Bowen Wen](https://wenbowen123.github.io/) for questions and commercial inquiries.

 # Acknowledgement
-We would like to thank Xutong Ren, Yonggan Fu, Saurav Muralidharan, Han Cai, Pavlo Molchanov, Yu Wang, Varun Praveen, Joseph Aribido and Jun Gao for their insightful early discussions for this project.
+We would like to thank Xutong Ren, Karsten Patzwaldt, Yonggan Fu, Saurav Muralidharan, Han Cai, Pavlo Molchanov, Yu Wang, Varun Praveen, Joseph Aribido and Jun Gao for their insightful early discussions for this project.
 We would also like to thank NVIDIA Isaac and TAO teams for their engineering support and valuable discussions.
 Thanks to the authors of [FoundationStereo](https://github.com/NVlabs/FoundationStereo), [Selective-IGEV](https://github.com/Windsrain/Selective-Stereo), [Stereo4D](https://github.com/Stereo4d/stereo4d-code) and [RAFT-Stereo](https://github.com/princeton-vl/RAFT-Stereo) for their code release.
 Finally, thanks to CVPR reviewers and AC for their appreciation of this work and constructive feedback.